 Employees streamline business operations, but what happens when they frequently skip work or show up late?
 Those streamlined business operations will start to become inefficient.
-To encourage attendance and monitor employees, you need a small business attendance policy.
+You need a small business attendance policy to encourage attendance and monitor employees.

-According to the Bureau of Labor Statistics (BLS), the total absence rate for all full-time positions is 2.9%.
+According to the Bureau of Labor Statistics (BLS), the total absence rate for all full-time positions is 3.2%.
 The rate is the ratio of workers with absences to total wage and salary employment.
-That means that an average of 2.9% of the workforce is absent on workdays.
-Absences can be defined as missing work as a result of illnesses, injuries, child care, or other personal obligations.
+That means that an average of 3.2% of the workforce is absent on workdays.
+Absences are missing work due to illnesses, injuries, child care, or other personal obligations.
 To reduce absenteeism in the workplace, implement and enforce an attendance policy.

 What is absenteeism?

 Absenteeism is when employees miss work without a good excuse.
-It does not include vacation time, personal or sick days, emergency situations, or anything else that an employee may enjoy without giving valid reasons.
+It does not include vacation time, personal days, or anything else that an employee may enjoy without giving valid reasons.
 Examples of absenteeism include an employee not showing up at work because they woke up late or were too tired.

 Small business attendance policy

-A small business attendance policy is a written document that defines absences and tardiness, includes rules for attendance, and lays out disciplinary actions.
+A small business attendance policy is a written document that defines absences and tardiness, includes attendance rules, and lays out disciplinary actions.
 It should answer everything your employees need to know about being late or absent.
 Be as clear as possible when writing your company attendance policy.

 Include your attendance and punctuality policy in your employee handbook.
 This way, employees know exactly what you expect of them.
 If you use human resources software and upload an electronic copy of the handbook, employees can easily access it.
 Employees should sign your attendance policy or employee handbook verifying that they read and understood the rules.